StarKRE22/Atomic/Docs/Elements/Manual.md

 ## 📌 Best Practices

-This section outlines **recommended approaches and patterns** when working with the `Atomic` framework.
+This section outlines **recommended approaches and patterns** when working with the library.
 Following these practices will help you write **modular, testable, and high-performance code**, whether you’re developing single-player or multiplayer games.